petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/liferay-cloud-platform-status.md

 The Liferay Cloud Platform is comprised of multiple systems.
 Users can view the status of Liferay Cloud Platform systems, incident history, and planned maintenance windows via the [Liferay Cloud Platform](https://status.liferay.cloud/) status page.

-## Access the Status Page via the DXP Cloud Console
+## Access the Status Page via the Liferay Cloud Console

-Users can access the Liferay Cloud Platform status page via the DXP Cloud console:
+Users can access the Liferay Cloud Platform status page via the Liferay Cloud console:

 1. Click on the *Help* icon at the top right of the console page.